Arkansas Highway 190

-Highway 190 (AR 190, Ark.
-190, and Hwy.
-190) is a designation for four state highways in Arkansas.
+Arkansas Highway 190 (AR 190) is a designation for four state highways in Arkansas.
 Three are low-traffic rural highways in Grant County, with one designation along city streets in Pine Bluff.
 The rural segments were created in 1965 and 1966, with the Pine Bluff section created in 2000 as a renumbering of Highway 104.
 All segments are maintained by the Arkansas Department of Transportation (ARDOT).

 Route description

 No segment of Highway 190 has been listed as part of the National Highway System, a network of roads important to the nation's economy, defense, and mobility.

 Tull to Shaw

 Highway 190 begins at Highway 291 in the small town of Tull in the northwest corner of Grant County.
 It parallels the Saline River heading northeast, entering Saline County.
 Highway 190 terminates at a junction with Highway 35 approximately 5 mi south of Benton, near the unincorporated community of Shaw.

 The ARDOT maintains Highway 190 like all other parts of the state highway system.
-As a part of these responsibilities, the Department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
+As a part of these responsibilities, the department tracks the volume of traffic using its roads in surveys using a metric called average annual daily traffic (AADT).
 ARDOT estimates the traffic level for a segment of roadway for any average day of the year in these surveys.
 As of 2017, AADT was estimated as 780 vehicles per day (VPD) in Tull, and 1,700 VPD in Saline County.